 errorInfoto count the number of times the activity is retried.

-- Abort - The execution stops and throws the exception after running the current Global Exception Handler.
+- Abort - The execution stops after running the current Global Exception Handler.

 Any workflow may be flagged as a Global Exception Handler in Studio, except for library projects.